¡CUBA! Exhibit Now Open At The Exploreum.

 EXHIBITION EXPLORES THE ISLAND’S RICH BIODIVERSITY AND CULTURE

 Cuba is a place of exceptional biodiversity and cultural richness, and now a new bilingual exhibition at the Exploreum will offer visitors fresh insights into this island nation just 94 miles from Florida’s shores.
 With a close look at Cuba’s unique natural history, including its native species, highly diverse ecosystems, and geology, ¡Cuba! also explores Cuba’s history, traditions, and contemporary Cuban voices to inspire novel perspectives on this dynamic country.
-Organized by the American Museum of Natural History in New York, ¡Cuba! will be on view starting Spring 2024.
+Organized by the American Museum of Natural History in New York, ¡Cuba! will be on view through July 27, 2024.

 Technically an archipelago of more than 4,000 islands and keys, Cuba is the largest island nation in the Caribbean—and one of the region’s most ecologically diverse countries.
 About 50 percent of its plants and 32 percent of its vertebrate animals are endemic, meaning they are found only on the island.
 The exhibition will include live animals, specimens, and lifelike models representing the island’s distinctive wildlife, from a venomous mammal to the world’s smallest bird.
 Biodiversity displays were developed by the American Museum of Natural History in close collaboration with scientists at the Cuban National Museum of Natural History (Museo Nacional de Historia Natural de Cuba, MNHN).
 Highlights include a re-creation of the Zapata wetlands, home to the endangered Cuban crocodile, and a reconstructed cave environment.

 Check out the exclusive, behind the scenes mini-documentary by clicking here!

 Title Sponsor: City of Mobile

 Hotel Sponsor: Renaissance Riverview Plaza Hotel